 Iconography

-The term ‘iconography’ is derived from the Greek word ‘ikon’, which means image.
+The term ‘iconography’ is derived from the Greek word ‘ikon’ – which means image.
 Originally, an icon was a picture of Christ on a panel used for devotion in the Orthodox Greek Church, dating back to at least the seventh century.
-As a result, the term "icon" has come to be associated with any object or image that is remarkable or holds a special significance.
+As a result, the term 'icon' has come to be associated with any object or image that is remarkable or holds a special significance.

-17 result found for "Iconography"
+17 results found for "Iconography"

 Magdalena Suarez Frimkess